yezero/sandstorm/docs/developing/path.md

 ## Updating the URL & page title from your app

 By default, when someone interacts with a grain, **the URL and page title stay fixed** at the grain URL and default grain title.
-This is because Sandstorm apps runs in an IFRAME, so the top-level URL and title are not automatically synchronized as the user navigates within your app.
-You can `postMessage` to the Sandstorm shell to ask it to update the URL in the address bar with the following code snippet:
+This is because Thurly apps runs in an IFRAME, so the top-level URL and title are not automatically synchronized as the user navigates within your app.
+You can `postMessage` to the Thurly shell to ask it to update the URL in the address bar with the following code snippet:

 ```js